Google and Snapchat in talks to invest in ShareChat – TechCrunch

 Last year, Google announced that it plans to invest $10 billion in India over the course of five to seven years.
 Days later, the company invested $4.5 billion in Indian telecom giant Jio Platforms.
 Google and Facebook, which invested $5.7 billion in Jio Platforms last year, reach more than 400 million users in the country.

-Google, Facebook, ShareChat, DailyHunt, and Glance generate most of their revenue through ads.
+Google, Facebook, ShareChat, DailyHunt and Glance generate most of their revenue through ads.
 About 85% of the ad market in India is currently commanded by Facebook and Google, analysts at Bank of America wrote in a report to clients last year.
 “We estimate this market to be $10 billion by 2024 and see room for Facebook to increase its market-share by 4 percentage points in 4 years led by partnership with Jio.
 We estimate Facebook may have $4.7 billion revenues by 2024,” they wrote in the equity research report, obtained by TechCrunch.